yechend/sequence-ai-planning-rl/wiki-template/AI-Method-2.md

 - **Heuristic-to-UCT Weight Decay**
   Early in MCTS, emphasise heuristic guidance (bias); as simulations progress, decay the heuristic weight to rely more on visit statistics.
 This dynamic tuning aligns exploration-exploitation with tree maturity.

+- **Opponent information tracking**
+Traditional MCTS assume that the environment is fully observable, but the opponent's hand in the sequence is unknown.
+Try to record each draft (especially if you count 4 drafts) during the fight, and build a more accurate simulation based on that information.

+- **Better simulator**
+  Since we can attempt to track and record the opponent’s drafted cards, the game becomes increasingly deterministic as more information is revealed.
+Once we successfully identify 4 of the opponent's 5 cards, we can switch to using Minimax to simulate future moves more accurately.
+Alternatively, if time constraints are relaxed, a hybrid strategy can be adopted—using Minimax in the shallow layers of the game tree for precise decision-making, and switching to MCTS in deeper layers to balance computational cost and exploration.

 [Back to top](#table-of-contents)